oahull0112/ESIFHPC4/AMR-Wind/README.md

 The following AMR-Wind-specific information should be provided:

-* For scaling studies, the wall time to be reported is the sum of the wallclock times that are reported in the InitData and Evolve row at the end of output log files should be entered into the Spreadsheet response.
+* For reporting scaling and throughput studies, use the harmonic mean of the `Time spent in Evolve` wall-clock times from output logs in the Spreadsheet.
 * As part of the File response, please return job-scripts and their outputs, log files, and plt01000 folders from each run.
 * Include in the Text response validation data, with validation results in a table.
 If results vary by more than the 1e-3 reference tolerance, please also report the maximum difference of results against the reference results with a justification as to why the results should be considered correct.